publiccodeyml/publiccode.yml/schema.md

     lesserThan: 1.3
 ```
 This snippet marks a mandatory dependency on MySQL, allowing any version between 1.1 and 1.3.

+### Contacts

+A Contact is an object with the following properties:

+* `name` - **mandatory** - The name of the dependency (e.g. MySQL, NFC Reader)
+* `email` - This key contains the e-mail address of the technical contact.
+It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like "info@acme.inc".
+The e-mail address must not be obfuscated.
+To improve resistance against e-mail collection, use `\x64` to replace `@`, as allowed by the YAML specification.
+* `affiliation` - affiliation to a specific organization or group
+* `phone` - phone number (with international prefix)
+* `leadMaintainer` - boolean:
+* `website` -

+### Key `maintenance/maintainer`

+* Type: string or array of strings
+* Presence: mandatory (if there is a maintenance)
+* Example: "Linus Torvalds", "Italian Linux Group", "Acme Inc."

+This key describes the entity or entities that are currently maintaining
+the software.
+It can contain for instance a company name, an association
+name, a private person. etc.

+In case of a commercial agreement (or a chain of such agreements),
+specify the final entities actually contracted to deliver the
+maintenance.
+Do not specify the software owner unless it is technically
+involved with the maintenance of the product as well.

+### Key `maintenance/technicalContacts`

+* Type: array of objects
+* Presence: mandatory (if there is a maintenance)

+This key describes the physical point of contacts of the technical
+people in charge of the maintenance.
+The goal is to provide a clear
+contact point for contributors that need to discuss how to best
+implement modifications to the software.

+It MUST contain real names of individuals (eg: first name, family name) and direct
+e-mail addresses.
+Do NOT populate these objects using generic contact
+points (like mailing lists, generic "info@" email addresses) and/or
+generic department names (eg: "Acme Inc. Support Department").

+### Key `maintenance/technicalContacts/name`

+* Type: string
+* Presence: mandatory
+* Example: "Frank Zappa"

+This key contains the full name of one of the technical contacts.
+It must be a real person; do NOT populate this key with generic
+contact information, company departments, associations, etc.

+### Key `maintenance/technicalContacts/email`

+* Type: string
+* Presence: mandatory
+* Example: "frank.zappa@example.com"

+This key contains the e-mail address of the technical contact.
+It
+must be an email address of where the technical contact can be
+directly reached; do NOT populate this key with mailing-lists or
+generic contact points like "info@acme.inc".

+The e-mail address must not be obfuscated.
+To improve resistance
+against e-mail collection, use `\x64` to replace `@`, as allowed
+by the YAML specification.

+### Key `maintenance/technicalContacts/affiliation`

+* Type: string
+* Presence: optional
+* Example: "Acme Inc."

+This key contains an explicit affiliation information for the technical
+contact.
+In case of multiple maintainers, this can be used to create
+a relation between each technical contact and each maintainer entity.

 ### Dates